-NOTE: The partnership must exclude a factor if both the numerator and the denominator of a factor are zero.
-Do not exclude a factor from the total ratio if the numerator of a factor is zero and the denominator of a factor is greater than zero.
-If the property or payroll factor is excluded, determine the average ratio (line C5, column C) by dividing the total ratio by three.
-If the sales factor is excluded, determine the average ratio by dividing the total ratio by two.
+NOTE: Partnerships must exclude a factor if both the numerator and the denominator of a factor are zero (0).
+Do not exclude a factor if the numerator of the factor is zero (0) and the denominator of a factor is greater than zero (0).

+Partnerships Electing "STANDARD APPORTIONMENT" If either the property or the payroll factor is excluded, determine the average ratio by dividing the total ratio by three (3).
+If the sales factor is excluded, determine the average ratio by dividing the total ratio by two (2).
 If two of the factors are excluded, the remaining factor, without respect to any weighting, is the apportionment ratio.